What is a Probate?

 - Property (home, flat, apartment etc.)

-- Personal possessions (record label collections, ceramics and china set, cars, jewelry etc.)
+- Personal possessions (record label collections, ceramics and china set, cars, jewellery etc.)

 The Probate Process

-4. Sharing out the estate by distribution of assets, finances and possessions as set out in the will to entitled beneficiaries.
+by the distribution of assets, finances and possessions as set out in the will to entitled beneficiaries.

 The Executor and the Administrator